 Jo Hart is a Health Psychologist, Principal Fellow of the Higher Education Academy and a Reader in Health professional education at the University of Manchester, UK where she is deputy head of the Division of Medical Education.

 She studies the education and training of health care professionals and has special interests in healthcare professional behaviour and in communication about lifestyle behaviours.
 She co-leads The Change Exchange, a project in which health psychologists volunteer to work with health partnerships between UK and low income country healthcare organisations.

-She is Chair of the British Psychological Society Division of Health Psychology and is interested in the development of health psychology in the UK and globally.
+She is Past Chair of the British Psychological Society Division of Health Psychology and is interested in the development of health psychology in the UK and globally.

 Dr Vivien SwansonStirling University

 Vivien Swanson is a Reader in Health Psychology at Stirling University and national Lead for Health Psychology with NHS Education for Scotland.
 Research focuses on maternal and infant nutrition, diabetes, and health professional training in different contexts.
 She has developed unique nationally-funded practitioner health psychology training, helping to establish health psychology postgraduate courses in Scotland, and securing trainee funding.
 Work within NHS Scotland has increased the number of qualified health psychologists working on key social issues and developed national programmes of training for health professionals, including development of blended learning to upskill practitioners in behaviour change, enhancing psychological skills of the wider NHS workforce.